 This course builds on the knowledge and skills from the NUR 0450 course.
 This course requires that the students apply knowledge of the nursing process to the care of multiple clients with more complex physiological and psychosocial problems in various settings.
-Concepts emphasized include:
+Concepts emphasized include: complex medical-surgical alterations in health; principles of trauma and emergency nursing; care of clients and communities during bio terroristic/emergency threats; health care teaching to clients and families; use of home and community resources to influence health; current legal, ethical, and professional issues; and future directions for health care.

-Academic Career: Undergraduate Course Component: Practicum Grade Component: Letter Grade

-Course Requirements: PREQ: C or better in NUR 0450
+Academic Career: Undergraduate Course Component: Practicum Grade Component: Letter Grade Course Requirements: PREQ: C or better in NUR 0450